-If effects of new IT rules are unconstitutional, they need to be removed, says Bombay HC
+IT rules need to be removed if its effects are unconstitutional, says Bombay HC

-The rules, notified on April 6, allows the Centre to set up a fact-checking unit that can flag information online it considers false or misleading.
+Under the amendment, the Centre can set up a fact-checking unit that can flag online information it considers false or misleading.

-The Bombay High Court on Thursday said that if the consequences of a law are unconstitutional, it has to be done away with no matter how laudable the motive behind its introduction was, reported Bar and Bench.
+The Bombay High Court on Thursday said that if the consequences of a law are unconstitutional, it has to be done away with no matter how laudable the motive for its introduction was, reported Bar and Bench.

 A division bench of Justices Gautam Patel and Neela Gokhale made the remark while hearing a batch of petitions filed by stand-up comedian Kunal Kamra, the Editors Guild of India and the Association of Indian Magazine and regional channels challenging of the new amendment to the Information Technology Rules.

-The amendment, notified on April 6, allows the Centre to set up a fact-checking unit that can flag information online it considers false or misleading.
+Under the amendment notified on April 6, the Centre can set up a fact-checking unit that can flag online information it considers false or misleading.
 Social media intermediaries also have to censor or modify content flagged by the unit.

 At Thursday’s hearing, senior advocate Navroz Seervai, appearing for Kamra, argued that the government, with the news rules, is declaring that it will ensure that social media covers only what the government wants and what it terms as the truth, making everything else censured, reported The Hindu.

 Seervai also asked why the government has little faith in their citizens.
-“Do they [the citizens] need to be treated by a nanny State?” he argued.
+“Do they [the citizens] need to be treated by a nanny state?” he argued.
 “Does the government have so little faith and confidence in the public that they say ‘we have to be like a mother to them, or like a nanny, and shield them’?”

 To this, the High Court said: “No matter how laudable or high the motives are, if the effect is unconstitutional then it has to go.”

-The bench also wondered why an amendment is needed when there exists government-run Press Information Bureau.
+The bench also asked why an amendment is needed when there Press Information Bureau already exists.

 “They are saying FCU [fact-checking unit] is not introduced now, but PIB had existed since long,” the court said.
 “Where do we find an explanation in replies as to why that structure is inadequate and why you need amendment?
 Whenever PIB issues a clarification, every news channel and paper carries it.”